-It is not uncommon for a tenant to remove the current lock and install their own.
-This prevents property manager access, which can be critical.
-We use special screws (also from Landlord Locks) that prevents tenants from removing locks.
+To prevent the tenant simply remove the Landlord Lock and put their own lock on the door.
+If this occurs, the landlord has no access.
+We use special screws (also from Landlord Locks) that prevent tenants from removing the Landlord Lock or the pass knobs.
 See the image below.
 The bit required to remove the screws is only available from Landlord Locks.